j-entra/quartz/content/Polymath.md

 # Polymath

 Turns out, it's not about math.
 It's someone who has advanced (ish) knowledge in a wide variety of subjects.
-The benefit of this generalization (as opposed to the [[Illusion of Specialization]]) is that you can connect ideas (via [[Combinational Creativity]]) across a multitude of subjects.
+The benefit of this generalization (as opposed to the [[Illusion of Specialization]]) is that you can connect ideas (via [[combinational-creativity]]) across a multitude of subjects.
 Note: Not exactly the same as a [[Renaissance Man]] — they have more applicable abilities, rather than knowledge.

 -------------